thanhnguyentang/thanhnguyentang.github.io/blogs/paper_structures.md

 * There are several aspects of contributions: algorithmic, theoretical and empirical.
 A good contribution needs not be significant equally in all these aspects.
 Some looks like a natural, incremental modification (simple in algorithmic approach) but can demonstrate it theoretical and/or empirical significance (e.g., [this one](https://arxiv.org/abs/1710.10044)).
 Some start with empirical comparitive study to figure out some emprical questions (e.g., [this one](https://arxiv.org/abs/1901.11084)).

+* Three pillars for a good contribution: **theoretical, algorithmic, and empirical** perspectives.
+Yes, I feel RL gives a good playground for all these pillars; it also connects classic problems (e.g., bandit) to modern ones (e.g., deep reinforcement learning).
+RL is also a good representive problem for general AI in which we aim at learning to solve many general intelligence tasks using little domain knowledge.
+That said, if there is AGI (Artificial General Intelligence), or at least if we want to make existing learning algorithms sufficiently more general that they are today, RL is a good testbed for such gold.
+Just a little remark on it: causality and reasoning are two of the important ingredients (or subgoals) in this path.

 # References